tplopez/future-idf/README.md

     For Mac users, you can install the CDO tools via `brew`.
 For other systems, please visit the CDO official website for installation guidance.

 2. Download and clip netCDF files to a specific domain.
     - Create a text file named *urls.txt* where each line is a url to download your selected GCM output.
-In this repository, we have one example *urls.txt* file that you can modify.
+See scripts/urls.txt for example.
     - Download and clip GCM data to your specific domain (in case it covers a larger domain).
 The default bounding box in `scripts/download_and_clip.sh` is
     -84,-72,36,44 which covers the Ohio River Basin, Virginia and partially covers other states in the surrounding area.
 If you are interested in a different domain, modify the script accordingly.
     Running this script will create a `climate_data` directory under the repository home directory and will download the file to this folder.